Halton, Buckinghamshire

-Geography
+History and development

+Medieval Halton was held by the monastery of Christchurch, Canterbury, along with Monks Risborough, and after the Reformation, passed to the Bradshawe family of Wendover and later to the Fermor family.
+In 1720, James Fermor sold the estate to Sir Francis Dashwood of West Wycombe.
+It remained in the Dashwood's ownership until Baron Lionel de Rothschild acquired the estate in 1851.

+In the Chiltern Hills above Halton is Halton House, a country house in the style of a French chateau, which is currently used as the main Officers' Mess for RAF Halton.
+It was originally built for Alfred de Rothschild in 1880.
+The RAF demolished its domed winter garden to build an accommodation block.

 Halton lies just outside the Metropolitan Green Belt so it has not been protected from postwar housing development.
-At its southern end it is contiguous with Wendover, but it retains a separate, older village centre anchored by St Michael & All Angels Church and a community hall.
+At its southern end it is contiguous with Wendover, but it retains a separate, older village centre anchored by St Michael & All Angels Church, which dates from 1813, built on the site of a 16th-century church, and a community hall.
 There is a separate, modern Catholic Church.

 The Parish also includes RAF Halton, a Royal Air Force (RAF) training station with a grass airfield used for glider training.
 Most modern housing in the village was built for RAF personnel, but some is now in private hands.
 A small shop mainly serves the RAF community.
 The base had a large military hospital employing hundreds of people, which was closed in 1995.
 The buildings remained until 2007/8 when they were demolished for the Princess Mary Gate housing scheme on land between Halton and Wendover.

-In the Chiltern Hills above Halton is Halton House, a country house in the style of a French chateau, which is currently used as the main Officers' Mess for RAF Halton.
-It was originally built for Alfred de Rothschild in 1880.
-The RAF demolished its domed winter garden to build an accommodation block.

 Facilities

 Halton Community Combined School is a mixed primary school, which takes children from the age of four through to the age of eleven.
-The school has 91 pupils and was recently (Mar 2011) judged 'excellent' by OFSTED, despite having 70% of its pupils from Forces backgrounds who move frequently.
+The school has 200 pupils, with many from Forces backgrounds.
+In November 2023 the school was judged 'good' overall by OFSTED.
+The school also contains Halton Preschool, which takes children aged 2 to 4.

 The Halton Tennis Centre has a small number of future athletes combining competitive tennis training with home schooling.
-The Centre was formerly run by the RAF, who still train there.
-The school also contains Halton Preschool, which is a mixed preschool, which takes children from 2 to 4 in classes of 15 to 30.
+The centre was formerly run by the RAF, who still train there.